matus-barta/personal-web/blogposts/open-rmm.md

 - January to early Feb 2022, pushing the work on API server for collecting the data
 - Pause until July, again issues with updating packages, work on tests with Postman
 - Early August, split common code to separate package, work on web part (used personal web as template)
 - Another pause until end of October, another rework this was a big one.
-Started to use SvelteKit as fullstack so now using it for the API and also started to use Tailwind and Prisma (moved to Postgres SQL).
+Started to use SvelteKit as fullstack so now using it for the API and also started to use [Tailwind](https://tailwindcss.com/) and [Prisma](https://www.prisma.io/) (moved to Postgres SQL).
 This was full frontend and backend rewrite
 - All of the November, worked on the new fullstack rewrite

 ### 2023

-- Pause until end of February, found TRPC SvelteKit framework so of course need to rewrite the Frontend <-> Backend communication to use it
+- Pause until end of February, found [TRPC SvelteKit](https://github.com/icflorescu/trpc-sveltekit) framework so of course need to rewrite the Frontend ↔️ Backend communication to use it
 - Early March work in the UI, new colors, icons and layout, also work on TRPC implementation and removal a lot of unused code
 - In the middle of march March, shifting to backend work with another rework, to work on separate collection server with Express (a lot of thinking to use something different like Go or Rust).
-Moved everything in Turborepo and pnpm, a lot of struggling with it, barely working.
+Moved everything in [Turborepo](https://github.com/vercel/turbo) and [pnpm](https://pnpm.io/), a lot of struggling with it, barely working.
 - Until end of the March, have some of the API and UI working so need to work on Client/Agent for reporting the data.
-Got converted by Rusticians to use Rust-lang so starting to work on Agent in Rust, a lot of struggling but I can see the appeal.
+Got converted by Rusticians to use [Rust](https://www.rust-lang.org/) so starting to work on Agent in Rust, a lot of struggling but I can see the appeal.
 This was technically another rewrite, because of the Agent was first intended to be written using Electron with PowerShell/bash scripts.

 Number of rewrites **4**.

-_Will try to update in future._
+_Will try to update the timeline in future._

 ## Why so many rewrites?